By Wendy Stoltz / Last Modified On January 15, 2023

 - 2 ½ cups Namaste Gluten Free Flour + omit the xanthan gum from the recipe

 Baked gluten-free cinnamon rolls can also be frozen.
 When you want to enjoy a cinnamon roll, pull one or more out and let them thaw.
-Heat in the microwave or toaster oven and enjoy!
+Heat in the microwave or toaster oven, and enjoy!
 My girls actually put the frozen rolls directly into the microwave.
 The icing melts that way, but they don't seem to mind!

+Gluten-free cinnamon rolls can taste as good as non-gluten-free ones and be just as fluffy.
 You just need a good cinnamon roll recipe (like this one!), quality ingredients, and the patience to let your cinnamon rolls rise.

-Easy Gluten Free Cinnamon Rolls
+Easy Gluten-Free Cinnamon Rolls

-A homemade Gluten Free Cinnamon Rolls recipe that is simple to make and bakes into the best Gluten Free Cinnamon Rolls.
-These from-scratch gluten free cinnamon rolls are tender and fluffy.
+A homemade Gluten-Free Cinnamon Rolls recipe that is simple to make and bakes into the best Gluten-Free Cinnamon Rolls.
+These from-scratch gluten-free cinnamon rolls are tender and fluffy.
 Dairy-Free option included.

 Ingredients